Andriamanitra/risc-v-assembling/README.md

 complexity of the older x86 and ARM instruction sets have made the topic rather intimidating to approach.
-With more powerful RISC-V hardware slowly becoming available I felt like this was a good time to jump on the hype train, so I bought a StarFive Vision 2 single-board RISC-V computer.
+With more powerful RISC-V hardware slowly becoming available I felt like this was a good time to jump on the hype train, so I bought a StarFive VisionFive 2 single-board RISC-V computer.
 This repository is for documenting my journey of learning how to use it and specifically the RISC-V assembly language.
 I'm publishing it because I thought some of my notes could be useful to someone else going through the same process (it seems there's not very much beginner-friendly RISC-V material available yet), and I'm too lazy to make a blog.
 Maybe I will edit this content down into a more concise tutorial format eventually (if I ever learn enough to feel like I